pghvlaans/sbotools/README.md

   * sboupgrade: Match sbocheck solib log formatting
   * sbotool: Add a button to delete local override files
   * sbotool: Offer to create a non-existent overrides directory after setting it
+  * sbotool: Do not offer batch mode if unavailable

 #### 4.0 - 2025-10-09
   * sbofind, sboremove: Display the short description, if available